2021 Hong Kong electoral changes: International

 UK Foreign Secretary Dominic Raab said the dilution of elections in Hong Kong was the "latest step by Beijing to hollow out the space for democratic debate in Hong Kong, contrary to the promises made by China itself.
 He added that "this can only further undermine confidence and trust in China living up to its international responsibilities and legal obligations."
 In a statement on 13 March, Raab said that "Beijing's decision to impose radical changes to restrict participation in Hong Kong's electoral system constitutes a further clear breach of the legally binding Sino-British Joint Declaration."

-U.S. State Department spokesman Ned Price criticized the move as "a direct attack on Hong Kong's autonomy, Hong Kong's freedoms and the democratic processes."
-U.S. Secretary of State Antony Blinken said the US would continue to "take action against egregious violations of democracy and human rights in Hong Kong."
-On 17 March, the U.S. sanctioned an additional 24 Chinese and Hong Kong officials over the deep concern with the 11 March NPC decision to unilaterally undermine Hong Kong’s electoral system, including NPC vice chair Wang Chen and Hong Kong delegate to the NPCSC Tam Yiu-chung.
+US State Department spokesman Ned Price criticized the move as "a direct attack on Hong Kong's autonomy, Hong Kong's freedoms and the democratic processes."
+US Secretary of State Antony Blinken said the US would continue to "take action against egregious violations of democracy and human rights in Hong Kong."
+On 17 March, the US sanctioned an additional 24 Chinese and Hong Kong officials over the deep concern with the 11 March NPC decision to unilaterally undermine Hong Kong’s electoral system, including NPC vice chair Wang Chen and Hong Kong delegate to the NPCSC Tam Yiu-chung.

 The European Union voiced protest against the reform.
 "If enacted, such reform would have potentially far-reaching negative consequences for democratic principles and democratically elected-representatives in Hong Kong.
 It would also run counter to previous electoral reforms in Hong Kong and renege on the commitments," the EU Office to Hong Kong and Macau said in a statement.
 The European Commission and the High Representative noted in an annual report on 12 March that there has been an "alarming political deterioration in Hong Kong."
 E.U.
 High Representative Josep Borrell added that "China is consciously dismantling the 'One Country, Two Systems' principle in violation of its international commitments and the Hong Kong Basic Law."

 Japanese Foreign Ministry said in a 12 March statement that Beijing's decision "will further undermine the confidence in the 'one country, two systems' framework, as provided for in the Hong Kong Basic Law and the 1984 Sino-British Joint Declaration" and Japan "cannot overlook" the major setback to the city's autonomy.

 Foreign ministers in the G7 group of nations expressed "grave concerns" at Beijing's move to "fundamentally erode democratic elements of the electoral system in Hong Kong."
 The statement also called on "China and the Hong Kong authorities to restore confidence in Hong Kong's political institutions and end the unwarranted oppression of those who promote democratic values and the defense of rights and freedoms."